thewca/wca-documents/documents-guide.md

 ![WCA Logo]({logo})
 ```

 wca{...} - inserts URL to a page on the WCA website.
-Example: wca{regulations/guidelines} gets converted to https://www.worldcubeassociation.org/regulations/guidelines/.
-This shortcut is not necessary to use, but it can make your Markdown look cleaner.
+Example: `wca{regulations/guidelines}` gets converted to `https://www.worldcubeassociation.org/regulations/guidelines/`.

+wcadoc{...} - inserts URL to a document page on the WCA website (any page with `documents.` as the subdomain).
+Example: `wcadoc{documents/policies/external/Competition Requirements.pdf}` gets converted to `https://documents.worldcubeassociation.org/documents/policies/external/Competition Requirements.pdf`.

 ### Commonly-used elements